 Telecommunications industry of the Republic of Belarus includes enterprises, providing telephony, television and radio broadcasting, mobile and fixed Internet access services.

-The Ministry of Communications and Informatization of the Republic of Belarus is the central governing body, which is responsible for state regulation, coordination of work and information technologies development.
+The Ministry of Communications and Informatisation of the Republic of Belarus is the central governing body, which is responsible for state regulation, coordination of work and information technologies development.

 Operations and Analysis Center under the President of the Republic of Belarus is the independent regulator in the field of information and communication technologies.